Become a Patron

 Since living in Paris many years ago, I have wanted to photograph the Eiffel Tower but with a different perspective than the usual.
 This past summer, on our one day in Paris en route to Canada, we stopped by it to have a look and perhaps climb part way up.
 The crowds were enormous and we couldn't get near the stairs, but I did manage to get this image from the ground.

-Patrons : : Payment & shipping : : Framing recommendations : : Dealer inquiries
+Patrons : : Payment & Shipping : : Framing recommendations : : Dealer inquiries

-Copyright ©2007 Blair Ketcheson : All Rights Reserved
+Copyright ©2014 Blair Ketcheson : All Rights Reserved